ishavverma/Ollama-Client/README.md

 ---

 ## **Support & Contributions**
-For further assistance or to report issues, please **contact the project maintainers** or visit the project's **GitHub repository**. 🚀
+For further assistance or to report issues, please **feel free to reach me out**. 🚀